aktsbot/silly-utils/CONTRIBUTING.md

 # Contributing

-Discuss in the _Issues_ tab regarding the changes/additions you want first, before working on a PR.
+Discuss in the **Issues** tab regarding the changes/additions you want first, before working on a PR 🛑

 ## Set up instructions